facebookarchive/AsyncDisplayKit/_docs/upgrading.md

 **Find & replace API naming improvements:**

-- `.usesImplicitHierarchyManagement` renamed to `.automaticallyManagesSubnodes`
+- `.usesImplicitHierarchyManagement` renamed to `.automaticallyManagesSubnodes` for [Automatic Subnode Management](http://asyncdisplaykit.org/docs/implicit-hierarchy-mgmt.html)
 - `ASRelativeDimensionTypePercent` and associated functions renamed to use `Fraction` to be consistent with Apple terminology.

 **Updated Interface State callback method names**